mapple13/MyWebsite/content/MyResearch/_index.md

 <span style="font-size: smaller;">
 {{< detail-tag "Abstract" >}}
-This paper develops a model of dynamic global land use to examine the implications for emissions and climate change.
+This paper develops a model of dynamic global land use to examine the implications for land emissions and climate change.
 {{< /detail-tag >}}
 </span>
 <br>